 Tilapia’s Spawning Season

-The pure strain of the blue tilapia dies at 45 degrees Fahrenheit, while other species die at water temperatures of 52-62 degrees Fahrenheit.
+The pure strain of the blue Tilapia dies at 45 degrees Fahrenheit, while other species die at water temperatures of 52-62 degrees Fahrenheit.

-As for optimal temps, according to the Florida Fish and Wildlife Conservation Commission, blue tilapia spawn when the water temperature exceeds 68 degrees Fahrenheit.
+As for optimal temps, according to the Florida Fish and Wildlife Conservation Commission, blue Tilapia spawn when the water temperature exceeds 68 degrees Fahrenheit.
 Other species should also spawn near these temperatures.

 Where You Can Find Tilapia